- Study at Deakin

 * Offered at Burwood (Melbourne) and Waterfront (Geelong) only

-# Trimester 3 intakes are only available at Burwood (Melbourne) for Domestic and International students.
-Trimester 3 Cloud (online) offerings are available to Domestic and International students.
+# Trimester 3 intakes are only available for International students.
+Trimester 3 Cloud (online) offerings are available to International students.

 Please note: Not all major sequences are available via Campus study at Warrnambool.
 Students may undertake major sequences not available in Campus mode by enrolling in units via Cloud (online) study mode.